Building BDA's eAuction Platform

 At Zen Citizen, we often encounter this problem.
 Public data exists, but it is usually fragmented, dense, and difficult to navigate.
-When BDA asked if we could help, we readily agreed to explore what could be done.
+When the BDA Commissioner asked if we could help, it was a pivotal moment, and we readily agreed to explore what could be done.

 Framing the Problem